leonleonardo/Vacation-Planner/README.md

 Now, by typing the command 'npm run install-dependencies', your machine should install all necessary dependencies for our project to run.

+From here, a successful run of 'npm start' finishes with "Browser application bundle generation complete" and "Compiled successfully".
+Although, it is worth testing against Angular's built in unit tests.
+To do so, run 'ng test', which auto-opens its own Chrome window to test against our project.

+Lastly, while during a successful 'npm start' in Chrome, you may open the JavaScript console to show you any potential back end errors in real time.

-From here, you may run 'npm start', to fire up both Angular's front-end framework and Go's server-side framework.
-Or run 'ng test' to run unit tests provided by Karma.
-For more info on Angular's  refer to https://angular.io/cli.
+For more info on Angular's docs refer to https://angular.io/cli.